FluffyMaguro/SC2_Coop_Overlay/README.md

 # Other notes
 * It works with both borderless and fullscreen mode in StarCraft II.
-* I haven't tested it with non-English versions of the game.
 * You can edit the layout .html file.
 Changing its style through CSS or other formatting with javascript.
 * [sc2reader](https://github.com/ggtracker/sc2reader) was used as replay parser.